Local fashion designer and CMC student launches fashion collection at Grand Hyatt Vail | ExBulletin

 Local fashion designer and CMC student launches fashion collection at Grand Hyatt Vail

-Talented and promising fashion designer Eagle Countys, Kadia Soulemane, presents her luxury fashion collection, Nganoh, in the Vail Valley at the exclusive Grand Hyatt Vails Hyatt Loves Locals pop-up events at Cascade Village on July 29.
-August 7, August 20 and September 4 from 2 p.m. to 5 p.m.
+Kadia Soulemane, a talented and up-and-coming fashion designer from Eagle County, presents her luxury fashion collection, Nganoh, in the Vail Valley at the exclusive Grand Hyatt Vails Hyatt Loves Locals pop-up events at Cascade Village on July 29.
+August 7, August 20 and Sept.
+4 from 2 p.m. to 5 p.m.

-A trendy clothing line, Nganoh, is a diverse and eclectic collection of clothing and accessories for men and women.
-Soulemane is a current Colorado Mountain College student who is earning an Associate’s Degree in Business and will go on to earn a Bachelor of Commerce and Marketing.
+A trendy clothing line, Nganoh is a diverse and eclectic collection of clothing and accessories for men and women.
+Soulemane is a current Colorado Mountain College student who is earning an Associate’s Degree in Business and will go on to earn a Bachelor of Commerce and Marketing degree.
 Soulemane moved from Senegal to Eagle County 12 years ago, where she and her family belonged to the Fulani tribe.

 Soulemane draws on his African education as a source of inspiration for his collections.
 Nganoh perfectly blends culture and heritage with high innovation, style and comfort.
 Nganoh strives to both embody and accentuate the stunning aesthetic splendor woven into its luxury clothing and sophisticated accessories.